yugr/sortcheck/README.md

 (default false)
 * do\_report\_error - print reports (only used for benchmarking,
 default true)
-* check\_flags - comma-separated list of checks to perform
+* check\_flags - comma-separated list of checks to perform;
-(default is to enable all safe checks); available options are
+available options are
-  * basic - check that comparison functions return stable results and does not modify inputs)
+  * basic - check that comparison functions return stable results and does not modify inputs (enabled by default)
-  * reflexivity - check that cmp(x,x) == 0
+  * reflexivity - check that cmp(x,x) == 0 (not very important so
+  disabled by default)
-  * symmetry - check that cmp(x,y) == cmp(y,x)
+  * symmetry - check that cmp(x,y) == cmp(y,x) (enabled by default)
   * transitivity - check that if x < y && y < z, then x < z
+  (enabled by default)
-  * sorted - check that arrays passed to bsearch are sorted
+  * sorted - check that arrays passed to bsearch are sorted (enabled by default)
-  * good\_bsearch - some programs (e.g. GCC) use restricted form of
+  * good\_bsearch - bsearch uses a restricted (non-symmetric) form
-  bsearch which does not support all kinds of checks that SortChecker has so for safety we have to disable some agressive checks by default;
-  this flags turns such checks on.
+  of comparison function so some checks are not generally applicable;
+  this option tells SortChecker that it should test bsearch more aggressively (unsafe so disabled by default).
+Note that this option may cause runtime errors or crashes if applied inappropriately),

 # Applying to full distribution